BECOME A PRESIDENTIAL ELECTOR

-The North Carolina Secretary of State will convene the electors in Raleigh (dates TBD; likely late December) for this constitutionally required duty.
+The North Carolina Secretary of State will convene the electors in Raleigh on December 14th, 2020 for this constitutionally required duty.
 Presidential Electors should be willing and able to fulfill the requirements of the position and must be a registered Democrat, faithful to the interests, welfare, and success of the Democratic Party of the United States.

 13 district-level Electors will be elected from each of our 13 congressional districts at the district conventions on April 25, 2020*.
 Two at-large Electors will be elected at the state convention on June 6, 2020.